 This court has noticed the question, but has never found it necessary to decide which is the true construction.
 Mr. Justice Story, in his Commentaries, espouses the Hamiltonian position.
 [Footnote 12] We shall not review the writings of public men and commentators or discuss the legislative practice.
 Study of all these leads us to conclude that the reading advocated by Mr. Justice Story is the correct one.

-James Madison advocated for the ratification of the Constitution in The Federalist and at the Virginia ratifying convention upon a narrow construction of the clause, asserting that spending must be at least tangentially tied to one of the other specifically enumerated powers, such as regulating interstate or foreign commerce, or providing for the military, as the General Welfare Clause is not a specific grant of power, but a statement of purpose qualifying the power to tax.
+James Madison advocated for the ratification of the Constitution in The Federalist and at the Virginia ratifying convention upon a narrow construction of the clause, asserting that spending must be at least tangentially tied to one of the other specifically enumerated powers, such as regulating interstate or foreign commerce, or providing for the military, as the General Welfare Clause is not a specific grant of power, but a statement of purpose qualifying the power to tax.4 Madison's statement in Federalist No. 41 concerning the general welfare clause, while exhaustive, does not lend itself easily to the quick analysis possible with his correspondence and testimony.
+It is included here for those who wish to explore his postion farther.

 Alexander Hamilton, only after the Constitution had been ratified, argued for a broad interpretation which viewed spending as an enumerated power Congress could exercise independently to benefit the general welfare, such as to assist national needs in agriculture or education, provided that the spending is general in nature and does not favor any specific section of the country over any other.